-If qualifying re-established a more competitive final tournament, the byes have allowed the most successful teams to maintain a hold on the Semi-final knock-out rounds.
-Of those MAs that entered qualifying in the last few editions and reached the final tournament, few teams reached the final four.
-From 2006 to 2014, the Semi-finalists were all teams which had received byes to the tournament proper.
-Change may be in the air, however, and the hold of the 'big six' on the Semi-finals may no longer be exclusive.
-In a first step, Vietnam and the Philippines went as far as the newly introduced fifth place match in 2014 and 2018.
-Then, both Thailand (in 2018) and Philippines (in 2022) won their qualifying groups and reached coveted Semifinal phase.
-In Thailand's first appearance in the final four since 1986, they won their 2017 qualifying group and then reached the 2018 Semi-finals, losing on penalties only after Australia managed an injury time equaliser to finish 2:2 after 120 minutes.
+If qualifying has re-established a more competitive

+final tournament, the bye system has allowed the most successful teams to maintain a hold on the Semi-final knock-out rounds.
+Of those MAs that entered qualifying in the last few editions and reached the final tournament, only the Philippines and Vietnam went as far as a newly introduced fifth place match.
+Since 2006, only one team has come through qualifying and also made it to a Semifinal: Thailand.
+In their first appearance in the final four since 1986, Thailand won their 2017 qualifying group and then reached the 2018 Semi-finals, losing on penalties only after Australia managed an injury time equaliser to finish at 2:2 after 120 minutes.
+It was only their third meeting ever in the competition after a group match in 2006 and in the inaugural tournament.

 The tournament has definitely evolved from the opening double-header in 1975, which included a Thailand-Australia fixture (3:2) as tight as the 2018 Semi-final.
 One off-the-pitch change has been the name of the competition.
-From 1975 to 1986 it was officially called the Asian Cup Ladies Football Tournament in a clear effort to parallel the AFC Asian CupTM for men.
+From 1975 to 1986 it was officially called the Asian Cup Ladies Football Tournament in a clear effort to parallel the AFC Asian Cup[TM] for men.
 On a few occasions and in some documents, the name of the tournament mentioned 'Women' instead of 'Ladies' but the title remained consistently Ladies.
 The year 1989 saw the term 'Championship' replace 'Cup' and had both 'Ladies' and 'Women' used in different places in the same official programme and across many other documents.
 In 1991, the term 'Ladies' was dropped entirely and the competition was called the Asian Cup Women's Football Championship.
 From 1993 to 2005 the tournament was then known as the Asian Women's Football Championship, losing the 'Cup' moniker entirely.
-While the qualifying round in 2005 was still called the AFC Women's Championship Qualifying Round, it was renamed the AFC Asian Women's CupTM by the time the 2006 final tournament was launched.
+While the qualifying round in 2005 was still called the AFC Women's Championship Qualifying Round, it was renamed the AFC Asian Women's Cup[TM] by the time the 2006 final tournament was launched.